imartinf/magerit-guide/README.md

 ![image 11](src/img/image11.png)

-Additionally, it is possible to directly install modules using pip or any other apart from those listed using previous commands.
-In our case, the remaining install commands will be executed directly in those nodes specified for computation as it will be shown later in [Launch a test program](#launch-a-test-program) section.
+It is possible to directly install modules using pip or any other apart from those listed using previous commands.
+In our case, the remaining install commands will be executed directly in those nodes specified for computation as it will be shown later in [Launch a test program](#launch-a-test-program) section so we leave it for now.

 However, if you experience problems directly installing a module using pip after loading the corresponding module, you may consider restarting your evironment and loading a different Python version.
 An exampple of the error you may get is presented below: